People have questions.

 9. I’ve filled out a form.
 Now what happens?

-As an artist, I’m not so good with the spreadsheet side of things, so I have a team I work with to help me keep up.
-We talk shop once a week to discuss new potential clients, and either one of them or myself reaches out to each person to let them know if your idea is one I’m able to take on.
-If I think I’m the lady for the job, you’re placed on our list to book from when we get to our next booking bonanza.
+As an artist, I’m not so good with the spreadsheet side of things, so I have an assistant I work with to help me keep up.
+We talk shop once a week to discuss new potential clients, and either Brian or myself reaches out to each person to let them know if your idea is one I’m able to take on.
+If I think I’m the lady for the job, we’ll reach out asap!
 If I don’t think I’m the right fit, we always do our best to refer you to someone I would trust with the piece.
 This doesn’t mean I don’t like you or your idea or I don’t want to tattoo you in the future, it just means I don’t think I’m the perfect fit for this particular project.

 If you haven’t heard from me yet or gotten an appointment, just know that it’s not personal, book keeping is my worst attribute, and I’m doing all I can to make sure you’ll hear from me soon.
-If it’s been a couple of months, it probably just means I’m a little behind, but feel free to reach out.
+If it’s been a while, it probably just means I’m a little behind, but feel free to reach out.
 I don’t want anyone falling through the cracks.